 Duties and Taxes Exemption Application Procedure

-The hereby under procedure remains the same since 2004 without any change.
+The hereby under procedure has remained the same since 2004 without any change.

-To obtain the waiver/exemption, the UN country Office Agency or NGO’s should:
+To obtain the waiver/exemption, the UN agency country office or NGO should:

 For the next stage, the waiver/exemption should be attached to shipping documents and sent to the forwarder at least ten days prior to the vessel’s ETA.